Synthetixio/SIPs/content/sccp/sccp-196.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SCCP.-->

-This SCCP proposes to pause the weekly minting of `baseInflation` at it's current levels of 2.23m snx per week.
+This SCCP proposes to pause the growth in `baseInflation` at it's current levels of 2.23m snx per week.

 ## Abstract